Tara-Garousi/Tara-Garousi/README.md

 # Hi there 👋

-I am Tara Garousi,
+## I am Tara Garousi,

-**Electrical Engineer and AI Enthusiast**, specializing in Data Science, Machine Learning, and Image Processing.
+### Teacher | AI Enthusiast | Data Science & Machine Learning Practitioner

+With a strong background in teaching and a passion for learning, I combine years of experience in education with my dedication to advancing in Artificial Intelligence, Machine Learning, and Computer Vision.
+Over the years, I’ve successfully shifted my career from teaching Physical Education to exploring the depths of Artificial Intelligence, driven by curiosity and a passion for lifelong learning.

-- Here, you can find my Open Source projects, contributions, and resources related to Python, AI, and more.
+Here, you’ll find a collection of my open-source projects, contributions, and resources in Python, Data Science, and AI.
+Over the past few years, I have dedicated my time to developing projects and solving challenges in AI, data cleaning, and image processing.
+My expertise includes creating innovative solutions for complex problems using machine learning models, programming in Python, and processing large datasets.

 With experience in teaching, research, and hands-on development, I aim to deliver impactful results through collaboration and continuous learning.
-I am always open to exploring new opportunities and contributing to the AI and data science community
+I am always open to exploring new opportunities and contributing to the AI and data science community.

 ---

 ### 🚀 **About Me:**